 What is Server Virtualization, and what is Server Virtualized Cloud Hosting?

-Before setting up virtualization (Known as a VPS Node), you would install an operating system on top of the hardware, making it directly linked to the server.
-This means that each server has to have its own separate hardware.
+Before setting up Virtualization (Known as a VPS Node), you would install an operating system on top of the hardware, making it directly linked to the server.
+This means that each server has to have its separate hardware.

-On average, dedicated servers use around 15% of their resources during average operations.
-Running your application on bare metal servers can have advantages over virtualization, depending on your specific needs.
-In many cases, it is a waste of resources to use a dedicated server.
-Software or hardware failures often required hands-on repair on all the servers.
+Dedicated servers use around 15% of their resources during average operations.
+Running your application on bare metal servers can have advantages over Virtualization, depending on your specific needs.
+In many cases, using a dedicated server is a waste of resources.
+Software or hardware failures often require hands-on repair on all servers.

-Server virtualization was introduced as a solution to some of the issues mentioned above.
+Server virtualization was introduced as a solution to some of the abovementioned issues.
 Virtualization software allows you to “break up” your physical server into multiple virtual ones.
-When you create virtual servers, you can make full use of your physical resources to the fullest without investing in more hardware and ending up buying lots of dedicated servers, wasting money.
+When you create virtual servers, you can fully use your physical resources without investing in more hardware and buying lots of dedicated servers, wasting money.

 How Does Server Virtualization Work?

 To create virtual servers, you first need to set up virtualization software.
 This essential piece of software is called a hypervizor.
 Its primary role is to create a virtualization layer that separates CPU / Processors, RAM, and other physical resources from the virtual instances.

 Once you install the hypervizor on your host machine, you can use that virtualization software to emulate the physical resources and create a new virtual server.